siongui/userpages/content/articles/2017/02/22/css-only-bulma-responsive-navbar%en.rst

 code in Bulma_, and create this responsive navigation bar.

 The key points of the technique [2]_:
-  - A visible HTML label_ elemnt
+  - A visible HTML label_ element
   - A invisible HTML input_ checkbox element, referenced by the label_ element.
   - The menu to be toggled
   - A CSS rule to hide/show the menu according to whether the checkbox is